swiftlang/swift-evolution/proposals/NNNN-if-switch-expressions.md

 This does have the downside of requiring fallback to the existing techniques when, for example, a single expression has a log line above it.
 This is in keeping with the current behavior of `return` omission.

-An exception to this rule is if a branch either returns, throws, or traps, in which case no value for the overall expression need be produced.
+An exception to this rule is if a branch either returns or throws, in which case no value for the overall expression need be produced.
+In these cases, multiple expressions could be executed on that branch prior to the `throw` or `return`.

+Within a branch, further `if` or `switch` expressions may be nested.

 **Each of those expressions, when type checked independently, must produce the same type.**